Pevtrick/Flask-Hashids/examples/basic_crud/README.md

-# Basic CRUD example app
+# Basic CRUD example application

 A simple CRUD application demonstrating how to use the Flask-Hashids extension.